 What's the answer?
 We think you have to look beyond labels, and try to really find out where your food comes from, and how it is raised.
 That way, everybody - the animal, the farmer, and the consumer - wins.

 They are participating in a system that we believe is 'broken'.
 But that model has been pushed and promoted by big agribusiness, big chemical fertilizer and pesticide and feed companies, and big government.
-So don't blame farmers for participating in a system they are only partly responsible for.
+So don't blame farmers for participating in a system that puts animal welfare far down the list of priorities.

 The good news is, people are voting with their food dollars.
 More of us are asking these questions, and making choices about the foods we eat (and therefore the model of agriculture we support).